 The Fund implemented a Pensions Administration Strategy Statement on 1st April 2011, following consultation with the employers participating in the Fund and approval by Committee.
-This strategy was last updated in February 2017.

 This statement sets out the performance standards expected of the Council in its role of Administering Authority for the Fund and those expected of employers participating in the scheme.
 It seeks to promote good working relationships, improve efficiency and ensure quality of service and data.
 It sets out details of how performance will be monitored and what action might be taken in the event of persistent failure.